Letractively/uliweb/trunk/apps/Documents/files/form.rst

         Data you want to set.
 It should be a dict, each key will be the attribute name.
 If you set it, it'll be replace with default value of matched field.
-        You don't need to set it in initialization, you can use Form.binding() or when you call Form.check() to validate the submit data, the errors will be automatically bound.
+        You don't need to set it in initialization, you can use Form.binding() or when you call Form.validate() to validate the submit data, the errors will be automatically bound.

     errors
         Error message of each field or the global error.
 It's a dict too.
 And if the key is ``'_'`` it means it's global error.
-You don't need to set it in initialization, you can use Form.binding() or when you call Form.check() to validate the submit data, the errors will be automatically bound.
+You don't need to set it in initialization, you can use Form.binding() or when you call Form.validate() to validate the submit data, the errors will be automatically bound.

     idtype